taobo0310/musicdl/docs/Clients.md

 [Migu Music](https://music.migu.cn/v5/#/musicLibrary) is a Chinese music streaming platform that offers a large library of songs, albums, playlists, and other digital music content.

-You can use MiguMusicClient to download the music above.
+MiguMusicClient allows us to download music from the platform above.

 MiguMusicClient can be used directly without installing any extra CLI utilities like ffmpeg or N_m3u8DL-RE.
 Just install musicdl via pip and it is good to go.